Amiriel01/Admin-Dashboard/README.md

 ***Features***

 1. The dashboard bar has six icon links that are set up to be routed to other pages.
+The dashboard bar toggles shown and hidden for the six icon links using jQuery.
 2. The header has a search bar and buttons to help you navigate the website.
 3. The page has an events section that can be updated regulary.
 4. It also has a helpful links section that is ready to be routed to the pages listed.